website-templates/jekyll-inclusion/README.md

 This theme use special data from _data/nav.yml to generate navigation.
 It's useful when you need to create nested menu.
 Also each page have menu option and if it will turn to true - this page will appear in menu.

 ### Post creating
 There is a [simple bash script](https://gist.github.com/orlovmax/f1b73a5fd01fc4b917c2) that allows us to create new posts.
-I've put it in a `_publ` folder, so just execute it, like `bash post.sh your-post-name` or `post.sh your-post-name` and it will create new post at `_publ/pages/_posts` with predefined draft layout from `_draft` directory and also it will create folder in `_publ/img/posts/` with name `your-post-name` for your post images.
+I've put it in the root of the website, so just execute it, like `bash post.sh your-post-name` or `post.sh your-post-name` and it will create new *.md file at `_publ/pages/_posts` with predefined draft layout from `_draft` directory and also it will create folder in `_publ/img/posts/` with name `your-post-name` for your post images.
 It's pretty simple and useful.
-Also you can find this function in `jpost` file [here](https://github.com/website-templates/jekyll-inclusion/blob/master/_publ/post.sh)

 ## Changelog
 Youc can find full changelog [HERE](https://github.com/website-templates/jekyll-inclusion/blob/master/CHANGELOG.md)